Richmond Times-Dispatch: Sports

 Like most major papers, the sports section has MLB, NASCAR, MLS, NBA, NCAA, NFL, and NHL scores and results.
 The Times-Dispatch sports pages naturally focus on Richmond and Virginia professional and college teams, especially VCU, Richmond, Virginia, and Virginia Tech.
 In addition, the paper covers the Richmond Flying Squirrels and Richmond Kickers, as well as Washington-based teams such as the Washington Commanders and Washington Nationals.
 "Virginians in the Pros" and similar features track all sorts of professional athletes who were born, lived in, or attended college in Virginia.
 Large automobile racing events like the Sprint Cup (at the Richmond International Raceway) are often given a separate preview guide.

-Catering to the vast array of Virginia hunters, fishers, hikers, and outdoorsmen, somewhere between half a page to a whole page most days is dedicated to outdoors articles.
-The "Scoreboard," which features minor-league standings, sports-betting, and other sports scores, also gives tide measurements, river levels, and skiing conditions, depending on the season.
+Half a page to a whole page most days is dedicated to outdoors articles.
+The "Scoreboard", which features minor-league standings, sports-betting, and other sports scores, also gives tide measurements, river levels, and skiing conditions, depending on the season.

 Virginians have traditionally been highly supportive of high school athletics, and its flagship paper is a testament to that.
 Particular emphasis is given to American football and basketball; The Times-Dispatch ranks area teams in these sports, in the style of the NCAA polls, and generally updates them weekly.
 In the fall, Sunday editions have the scores of all high school football games played that weekend from across the state.
 Prep games are also receive above-average coverage in baseball, cross country, golf, lacrosse, soccer, softball, swimming, tennis, track and field, and volleyball.
 Stories are frequently done on notable prep athletes, such as those from foreign countries, those with disabilities, those who play a multitude of sports, or those who had little or no prior experience in a sport which they now excel in.